-As long as no event of default with respect to a series of debentures or mandatory deferral event, as described below, has occurred and is continuing, RGA will have the right, at any time, and from time to time during the term of the relevant debentures to defer payments of interest with respect to such debentures by extending the interest payment period for an extension period not exceeding ten years, during which extension period deferred interest will not be due and payable but will continue to accrue and compound semi-annually or quarterly, as applicable, to the extent permitted by applicable law, at the then applicable rate of interest on such debentures; provided that no such extension period may end on a date other than an interest payment date or extend beyond the stated maturity of such debentures.
-At the end of any extension period, RGA will be required to pay all deferred interest then accrued and unpaid, together with interest thereon, to the extent permitted by applicable law, compounded semi-annually or quarterly, as applicable, at the then applicable rate of interest on such debentures, which we refer to as "compounded interest."
-Prior to the termination of any such extension period, RGA may further extend such extension period, provided that such extension period, together with all such previous and further extensions, will be considered part of the same extension period and may not exceed ten years or extend beyond the stated maturity of such debentures or end on a date other than an interest payment date.
-Upon the termination of any extension period and the payment of all amounts then due, RGA may commence a new extension period, subject to the above requirements, there being no limit to the number of such new extension periods that RGA may begin.
+As long as no event of default with respect to the debentures or mandatory deferral event, as described below, has occurred and is continuing, RGA will have the right, at any time, and from time to time during the term of the debentures to defer payments of interest by extending the interest payment period for an extension period not exceeding ten years, during which extension period deferred interest will not be due and payable but will continue to accrue and compound semi-annually or quarterly, as applicable, to the extent permitted by applicable law, at the from time to time then applicable rate of interest on the debentures; provided that no such extension period may end on a date other than an interest payment date or extend beyond the stated maturity.
+At the end of any extension period, RGA will be required to pay all deferred interest then accrued and unpaid, together with interest thereon, to the extent permitted by applicable law, compounded semi-annually or quarterly, as applicable, at the from time to time then applicable rate of interest on the debentures, which we refer to as "compounded interest."
+Prior to the termination of any such extension period, RGA may further extend such extension period, provided that such extension period, together with all such previous and further extensions, will be considered part of the same extension period and may not exceed ten years or extend beyond the stated maturity of the debentures or end on a date other than an interest payment date.
+Upon the termination of any extension period and the payment of all amounts then due, RGA may begin.
 No interest during an extension period, except at the end thereof (which will be deemed to occur upon any redemption or upon the acceleration of the maturity of the debentures), will be payable.
-RGA has no present intention of exercising its righ
+RGA has no present intention of exercising its right to defer payments of interest by extending the interest payment period on the debentures.

 Any interest payment made will first be allocated to payment of the interest due on that interest payment date.
 Any payment of interest in excess of the amount of the interest due on that payment date will be applied first against any then existing accrued and unpaid interest, in chronological order beginning with the earliest unpaid interest payment date, and then against any accrued and unpaid compounded interest.
-With respect to each series of debentures, only when all accrued and unpaid interest, together with any compounded interest, has been paid will any deferred interest payment periods no longer be included for purposes of calculating the limitations on extension periods referred to in this section and below under "-Requirement to Extend Interest Payment Period."
+Only when all accrued and unpaid interest, together with any compounded interest, has been paid will any deferred interest payment periods no longer be included for purposes of calculating the limitations on extension periods referred to in this section and below under "-Requirement to Extend Interest Payment Period."

-RGA will give notice of its election of such optional extension period to the holders of the series of debentures affected thereby at least ten business days before the first interest payment date during such extension period.
+RGA will give notice of its election of such optional extension period to the holders at least ten business days before the first interest payment date during such extension period.